LHY927/lotide/README.md

 * `function11(head)`: Return the first variable of an array.
 * `function12(letterPositions)`: Flatten multi-dimension array into a one-dimension array.
 * `function13(map)`: Map an array with the rules defined by the callback function.
-* `function12(letterPositions)`: Flatten multi-dimension array into a one-dimension array.
-* `function13(map)`: Map an array with the rules defined by the callback function.
 * `function14(middle)`: Return the variable in the middle of the array, return two values if the array have an even length.
 * `function15(tail)`: Return the last variable of the array.
+* `function16(takeUntil)`: Return an array that took variable from the target array according to the rules set by the callback function.
+* `function17(without)`: Return an array that remove variables which been included in itemsToRemove from the target array.